Skip to main content

 This formula is a shorthand way of representing the complete structural formula (see above picture).

 The first carbon atom is surrounded by three hydrogen atoms.
 The second carbon atom is surrounded by one oxygen atom and a OH group.
-Hence it's formula is CH3COOH
+Hence its formula is CH3COOH

 The molecular mass or molar mass of acetic acid is 60.05 g/mol